t i f f a n y ▫ n i c o l e ▫ f l e t c h e r

 I believe that relationship can be a sanctuary of profound healing and transformation—whether relationship with God, ourselves, or others.
 I believe in the unseen, in the soul, in the inherent dignity of all people, and in kindness.

 I believe in the wisdom of the body—in its partnership with us as unrelenting voice and steady friend.
-Home throughout all our days, it is a gift—all bodies are.
+Home throughout all our days, it is a gift.

 I believe in interdependence, in fostering communities of care as a critical component of our well-being, in the ongoing need for a “village” to sustain us, and in valuing love over power.
 I believe that we were made to need each other, without shame.